Raritan people: Name

 Raritan is a Dutch pronunciation of wawitan or rarachons, meaning "forked river" or "stream overflows".

 The first group known as the Raritan was also known as the Sanhicans.
 A second group, known as the Wiechquaeskecks, Wisquaskecks, Roaton, Raritanghe, and Raritanoos settled the Raritan watershed area after the first departed.

 History

+17th century

 The original Raritans, the Sanhicans, lived along Raritan Bay's west shore until 1640s, when attacks from the Delaware River Indians and Dutch settlers drove them inland.

 The Wisquaskecks had lived in what is now Westchester County, New York.
 After the Sanhicans migrated east, the Wisquaskecks moved into the area by 1649 and then also became known as the Raritans.